lilla-nemeth/lost-and-found/README.md

 ## Environment Variables

-To run this app, create a .env file in the root folders of server and client and add the following environment variables
+In order to run this app, create .env files in the following folders to make environment variables available.

+### Main Root Folder

+For docker-compose
+`PG_PASSWORD`
+`PG_DATABASE`

 ### Server